 Make time for exercise.
-It sounds cliché, but it’s true: Exercise really does make you feel better.
-Scientists have found that regular participation in aerobic exercise decreases overall levels of tension, elevates and stabilizes mood, and improves sleep.
+It sounds cliché, but it's true: Exercise does make you feel better.
+Scientists have found that regular participation in aerobic exercise decreases overall tension levels, elevates and stabilizes mood, and improves sleep.
 The key is finding what you enjoy (biking, walking, hiking, etc.) and creating a system to keep you accountable.
 One simple idea?
 Put it in your planner, just like you would any other meeting.

 Create a self-care plan.
-Self-care is one of those buzz words that people keep tossing all over the place.
-People like to link it to bubble baths and dark chocolate, but it’s so much more than that.
-Self-care means being thoughtful about how you plan your day, so you don’t end up a giant ball of stress when something unexpected happens.
-It means making time for you, instead of always doing everything for everyone else.
+Self-care is one of those buzzwords that people keep tossing all over the place.
+People like to link it to bubble baths and dark chocolate, but it's so much more than that.
+Self-care means being thoughtful about planning your day, so you don't end up a giant ball of stress when something unexpected happens.
+It means making time for you instead of always doing everything for everyone else.
 And, yes, sometimes it means ice cream.

 Seek professional help.
-Sometimes, despite your best efforts, you can’t get over those feelings of overwhelm.
-That’s ok!
-If you can’t handle it on your own, talk to a professional.
-What you’re feeling is not uncommon and a trained therapist CAN help you.
+Sometimes, despite your best efforts, you can't get over those feelings of overwhelm.
+That's ok!
+If you can't handle it yourself, talk to a professional.
+What you're feeling is not uncommon, and a trained therapist CAN help you.

 It takes a lot to be a working mom.
 But with some self-awareness and self-care, you can juggle it all without reaching the tipping point.
 You've got this, mommy!